vodquang96/django-anymail/docs/esps/amazon_ses.rst

 See Amazon's `Sending personalized email`_ guide for more information.

-When you set a message's :attr:`~anymail.message.AnymailMessage.template_id` to the name of one of your SES templates, Anymail will use the SES `SendBulkTemplatedEmail`_ call to send template messages personalized with data from Anymail's normalized :attr:`~anymail.message.AnymailMessage.merge_data` and :attr:`~anymail.message.AnymailMessage.merge_global_data` message attributes.
+When you set a message's :attr:`~anymail.message.AnymailMessage.template_id` to the name of one of your SES templates, Anymail will use the SES v2 `SendBulkEmail`_ (or v1 `SendBulkTemplatedEmail`_) call to send template messages personalized with data from Anymail's normalized :attr:`~anymail.message.AnymailMessage.merge_data` and :attr:`~anymail.message.AnymailMessage.merge_global_data` message attributes.